Areas for advice and help

 Find out about the different types of Special Educational Needs, how we identify and assess needs, the specialist services available in Birmingham to support children and young people, and education and training opportunities for Parent and Carers.

-Find out about the Birmingham Wellbeing Youth Forum and how they are helping to improve Special Educational Needs and Disabilities support for children and young people across Birmingham.
+Find out about the Birmingham Wellbeing and RISE Youth Forums and how they are helping to improve support for Wellbeing and Mental Health for children and young people across Birmingham.

 Find out about our Home to School Transport service and the different types of support available for children and young people.